-Social games at our Club are played each week of the year to two main formats -
+Social games at the Club are played each week of the year, weather depending

 There's A Social Side To The Club Too!

-The Club is not just about petanque.
-The social side is important, we welcome everyone's involvement, teams for our weekly games are selected randomly so you will mix with everyone whereas for competitions you usually make up your own teams.
-There's always time to sit and chat between games and over lunch whether you play on Wednesdays or Saturdays.
-We have various social occasions throughout the year including BBQs, social games and friendly matches with other clubs.
-Our early December Christmas dinner is a highlight.
+Playing Petanque is only part of the fun.
+The social side is important and we particularly welcome new members.
+Teams are selected randomly so you will mix with everyone.
+For competitions you can make up your own teams.
+There's always time to have a chat and a laugh, even during games!
+We have social occasions throughout the year including BBQs, special events, Happy Hours and friendly matches with other clubs.
+Our Christmas dinner is a highlight.
 Here's a member's video we put together recently.